MohammadMaftoun/Deep-Learning-projects-using-Pytorch-lightning-and-Fastai/README.md

 PyTorch Lightning simplifies deep learning model training by offering a high-level interface, abstracting PyTorch training loop complexities.
 Fastai, built on PyTorch, enhances accessibility with high-level APIs, emphasizing transfer learning and integrated data processing for achieving state-of-the-art results with minimal code.

-This repository contains deep learning projects utilizing PyTorch Lightning and Fastai.
+This repository contains deep learning projects such as computer vision, NLP, etc employing PyTorch Lightning and Fastai.
 These two libraries provide high-level abstractions and utilities to simplify the training and development of deep learning models.

 ## About PyTorch Lightning